Inside Economics: Ready for OCR cuts, today’s the day

 Welcome to Inside Economics.
 Every week, I take a deeper dive into some of the more left-field economic news you may have missed.
-To sign up to my weekly newsletter, click on your user profile at nzherald.co.nz and select “My newsletters”.
-For a step-by-step guide, href="https://www.nzherald.co.nz/promotions/sign-up-to-our-nz-herald-newsletters/TCNTYZK5WGVCDEX37FBXGGYPRM/">click here.
-If you have a burning question about the quirks or intricacies of economics send it to liam.dann@nzherald.co.nz or leave a message in the comments section.
+To sign up to my weekly newsletter, click here.
+If you have a burning question about the quirks or intricacies of economics sendit to liam.dann@nzherald.co.nz or leave a message in the comments section.

 The MPR is different to the full Monetary Policy Statement we got in August.
 It means we’ll just get a one-page release with no press conference and no fresh forecasts.
 But you can still bet that every word of the release will be pored over for clues to the outlook.